Dans-labs/shhoc-nl-asi/README.md

 4. Install the dependencies: `pip install -r requirements.txt`
 5. Retrieve a User Access Token with at least Inference permissions from [huggingface](https://huggingface.co/settings/tokens)
 2. Add the token to your environment by running `export MY_API_KEY="your-key-here"` in your terminal.
+3. Download the flat representation of AAT concepts [here](https://github.com/DANS-KNAW/Getty-AAT-Concepts/blob/main/aatc.ttl) (keep the name `aatc.ttl`), place it in the `data` folder.
-3. Run `generate_sbert_lookup_dict.py` to create a lookup dictionary of AATC terms as embeddings.
+4. Run `generate_sbert_lookup_dict.py` to create a lookup dictionary of AATC terms as embeddings.
 It should be in the `data` folder.
 This only has to be done once.
-4. Download the flat representation of AAT concepts [here](https://github.com/DANS-KNAW/Getty-AAT-Concepts/blob/main/aatc.ttl) (keep the name `aatc.ttl`), place it in the `data` folder.

 ## Usage

-5. Run the project: `python3 src/pipeline.py`
+1. Run the project: `python3 src/pipeline.py`
-6. Modify the `config.py` file to customize settings and models.
+2. Modify the `config.py` file to customize settings and models.

 ## Configuration
 You can customize the following settings in `src/configs/default.yaml`: